StepashaxGod/NewsCrypto/README.md

    past.html
       The `past.html` page is dedicated to displaying older (archived) news items.
 It can retrieve them from either localStorage or a more robust data store (like a database).
 The user can navigate to `past.html` to view headlines from previous days.
 This separation of archived news helps keep the main `index.html` focused on the latest updates.

+	login.html
+		Login page for the user if they desire to login, simple styles (email and password)

 	css/:
 	   main.css contains core styles for the main page.